|

 of their success.

-projects.
-He released two successful solo albums entitled “Roots
+on his own projects.
+He released two successful solo albums entitled

-Revisited” (which spent 10 weeks at the top of Billboard's
+“Roots Revisited” (which spent 10 weeks at the top of

-it was his third solo album, Parker’s ground breaking CD “Life
+(1991).
+But it was his third solo album, Parker’s ground breaking

-on Planet Groove”, recorded live in 1992 which soon became
+CD “Life on Planet Groove”, recorded live in 1992 which

-or both have included Ray Charles, Ani Difranco, James Taylor, De
+or recording or both have included Ray Charles, Ani Difranco, James

 In 2003, after several years as Band Leader for the Rhythm and Blues